-At the hearing the employee is entitled to a representative who may be a SES Group colleague, an accredited trade union representative or an official employed by a trade union.
+At the hearing the employee is entitled to a representative who will be a SES Group colleague.
 The employee is responsible for informing the disciplining manager of the identity of their chosen representative and confirming attendance at hearing.

 With the permission of the employee the representative is allowed to address the hearing on behalf of the employee and support the employee during the hearing however they are not able to answer questions on behalf of the employee.